What is a Colonoscopy?

 Because sedation is administered, each patient must be accompanied by a relative or friend at discharge.
 The restrictions following sedation include no driving for 24 hours and no drinking of alcohol for 24 hours.

-Studies suggest that age 50 is the time to begin routine screenings to look for early signs of colon cancer.
-However, there are certain risk factors that lead some patients to begin colonoscopy at a younger age, such as:
+Studies suggest that a colonoscopy at age 50 can be helpful at detecting the early signs of colon cancer.
+However, there are certain risk factors that lead some patients to begin colonoscopy at an age younger than 50, such as:

 - If a patient has a first-degree (parent, sibling, child) relative has had colon polyps or colon cancer.
 The formula determining the first screening exam considers the age when the affected relative was diagnosed.
 For example, if a parent is diagnosed at age 50, then screening should begin when the patient is 10 years younger - at 40 years of age.